MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/create-a-database-schema.md

 -   The new schema is owned by one of the following database-level principals: database user, database role, or application role.
 Objects created within a schema are owned by the owner of the schema, and have a NULL **principal_id** in **sys.objects**.
 Ownership of schema-contained objects can be transferred to any database-level principal, but the schema owner always retains CONTROL permission on objects within the schema.

--   When creating a database object, if you specify a valid domain principal (user or group) as the object owner, the domain principal will be added to the database as a schema.
-The new schema will be owned by that domain principal.
+-   When creating a database object, if you specify a valid domain principal (user or group) as the object owner, the domain principal is added to the database as a schema.
+The new schema is owned by that domain principal.

 ###  <a name="Security"></a> Security